ant-design/pro-editor/src/ActionIcon/index.en-US.md

 # ActionIcon

-## When to use

-It is a encapsulation of antd Button, allowing icons to have responsive button actions.
+A wrapper for antd Button that makes the icon responsive to button actions.

-## Code Example
+## Code Demo

-<code src="./demos/basic.tsx" ></code> <code title='Default' src="./demos/preset.tsx" description='Presets for some commonly used buttons in the editor'></code>
+<code src="./demos/basic.tsx" title="Basic Example" description="`icon` sets the action icon, `title` sets the action description"></code><code src="./demos/preset.tsx" title="Predefined Actions" description="We have predefined some commonly used editor action icons, which can be added as needed"></code>

 ## API